Steven Matheson: 1988–91

 Dodge becomes Tom and Pippa's latest foster child, he strikes up a friendship with Steven and winds him up on multiple occasions about not being macho.
 Dodge enjoys using Steven to do his essays and he later fools Steven into turning on his former geeky friends over a money dispute.
 Dodge had in fact, being bullying one of them, when they all attack him, Steven decides to attempt to attack the lads.
 They are shocked and tell him he's a better person than that.
-Dodge has a grudge against Roo Stewart's (Justine Clark) boyfriend Simon Yates (Christopher Saunders), who he tries to pin the blame on over the arson attack.
+Dodge has a grudge against Roo Stewart's (Justine Clarke) boyfriend Simon Yates (Christopher Saunders), who he tries to pin the blame on over the arson attack.
 He manipulates Steven into attacking him on the beach and vowing revenge.
 Dodge steals a car and crashes it, Steven takes the blame to protect him, but Dodge reveals it was him and vows to change.
 Just as everyone trusts him again, he drunkenly confesses to setting the fire that killed Phillip.
 Enraged, Steven tries to attack him before Dodge is charged with murder.
 Steven later leaves to go to university.